Symmetric Birkhoff sums in infinite ergodic theory: Abstract

 \section{Abstract}

 We show that the absolutely normalized, symmetric Birkhoff sums of positive integrable functions in infinite, ergodic systems never converge pointwise even though they may be almost surely bounded away from zero and infinity.
+We also consider the latter phenomenon characterizing it among transformations admitting generalized recurrent events

 \subjclass[2010]{37A, (28D, 60F, 26A)}\keywords{Infinite ergodic theory, measure preserving transformation, symmetric Birkhoff sum, normalizing constants, rank one, recurrent event, trimmed sum, extended regular variation.}